Andrés Grande: Club career

 Before the second half of 1996–97, Grande was sent on loan to Spanish second-tier side Las Palmas, where he made two league appearances.
 On 18 January 1997, he debuted for Las Palmas during a 2–1 loss to Toledo.
 In 1998, he signed for Bastia in the French Ligue 1.
-In 2000, Grande signed for Argentine top flight club Ferro Carril Oeste, where he suffered a torn meniscus and consecutive relegations to the Argentine third tier.
+In 2000, Grande signed for Argentine top-flight club Ferro Carril Oeste, where he suffered a torn meniscus and consecutive relegations to the Argentine third tier.

 In 2001, he signed for Gueugnon in the French second tier but left due to a passport problem.
-In 2002, Grande signed for Italian fourth tier team Belluno, helping them earn promotion to the Italian third tier.
+In 2002, Grande signed for Italian fourth-tier team Belluno, helping them earn promotion to the Italian third tier.
 Before the 2006 season, he signed for Deportivo Quito in Ecuador.
-In 2007, he signed returned to Italian fourth tier outfit Belluno.
+In 2007, he signed for Italian fourth-tier outfit Belluno.
 In 2009, Grande signed for Trento in the Italian fifth tier.
 In 2011, he signed for Argentine side Deportivo Español.